-Cathedral Basilica of Saints Peter and Paul, Philadelphia, PA
+Cathedral Basilica of Saints Peter and Paul & St. Katherine Drexel Shrine, Philadelphia, PA

 The Cathedral Basilica is the largest Catholic Church in Pennsylvania and has a huge dome that stands 156 feet above the ground.
 There are paintings throughout the Cathedral Basilica as well mosaics, stained glass windows, a heirloom copy of the icon of Our Lady of Perpetual Help, and a burial crypt under the main altar.
 There are 8 side chapels including one dedicated to St. Katherine Drexel whose altar was donated by the Saint herself and her sisters in memory of their parents, Francis and Emma Drexel.
+The tomb of St. Katherine Drexel is located at the left rear of the Cathedral next to the Drexel altar.
 There are also shrines to Our Lady of the Miraculous Medal, St. Joseph, St. John Neumann who was formally the Bishop of Philadelphia, and Our Lady of Guadalupe among others.
 You can listen to the audio tour here and watch a video tour here.

 Discalced Carmelite Nuns Carmel, Philadephia, PA